zentrocdot/ComfyUI-Simple_QR_Codes/README.md

 I have not checked that both Python modules comply with the published QR code standards.</p>

+<p align="justify">All QR codes used in this documentations are created
+using my new node.</p>

 # QR Codes Explanation

 ## Fully Coloured